xiaocanli/xiaocanli.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a staff scientist in T-2 at Los Alamos National Laboratory.
-My research focuses on particle acceleration and transport processes in space physics, solar physics, and high-energy astrophysics.
-I am particularly interested in magnetic reconnection and plasma turbulence.
-My research primarily uses numerical simulations (particle-in-cell, MHD, and energetic-particle transport) and theoretical analysis (plasma dynamics and particle transport).
-I collaborate with the observation experts to explain the kinetic plasma phenomena in space plasmas and the origin of the energetic particles in solar flares and other explosive astrophysical events.
+I am a staff scientist in T-2 at Los Alamos National Laboratory, where I study how magnetized plasmas convert stored energy into energetic particles.
+My work spans space and solar physics and astrophysical plasmas, but the thread running through all of it is particle acceleration and transport across multiple scales.

+Most projects in my group blend large-scale particle-in-cell, hybrid, and MHD simulations with energetic-particle transport solvers.
+I enjoy building bridges between kinetic physics, reduced models, and observations—validating simulations against X-ray/radio data, translating reconnection dynamics into spacecraft signatures, and packaging tools others can reuse.

+I collaborate closely with observers, laboratory experimentalists, and data scientists to interpret kinetic phenomena wherever they appear.
+If you are interested in multi-scale modeling, particle energization, or bringing new diagnostics to plasma simulations, please reach out.